muckee/qortal/README.md

 # Qortal Project - Qortal Core - Primary Repository
 The Qortal Core is the blockchain and node component of the overall project.
-It contains the primary API, ability to make API calls to create transactions, publish data to QDN, and interact with the Qortal Blockchain Network.
-The Qortal Core does not maintain any private information such as private keys, thus creating essentially an 'air gapped by default' environment.
-Qortal Hub, the current 'primary' interface for the project, maintains encrypted private keys and submits only signed transactions to the Qortal Core for processing.
+It contains the primary API, and ability to make calls to create transactions, and interact with the Qortal Blockchain Network.

-Qortal's model is decentralization (distributed/decentralized) first, meaning the primary method of accessing and utilizing the network, is to install the Qortal Core and Qortal Hub on a computer, and access by communication only to your local system.

 In order to run the Qortal Core, a machine with java 11+ installed is required.
 Minimum RAM specs will vary depending on settings, but as low as 4GB of RAM should be acceptable in most scenarios.